YAUljanenkov/Battleships/ReadMe.txt

 If the field is created and filled with ships, you will be asked if you are ready to start a game.
 Press Enter to start a game.

 You will see a field.
+Cells can be in 4 different states.

+If cell is not fired, it will be seen as "°".
+If cell was fired and there was no ship, it will be seen as "o".
+If cell was fired and there was a ship, but it hasn't sunk yet, it will be seen as "H".
+If cell was fired, and there was a ship, and it has sunk, it will be seen as "S".

 Now you can write coordinates of the cell you want to strike.
 Write them in a format <height coord> <width coord>, so two positive integers separated by space.

 When you destroy all the ships, the game will write you amount of tries you have made and finish.